Lovely Rome

 The result, after 20 years, was the Villa D'Este, a palace decorated by the best artists of that time: Livio Agresti, Cesare Nebbia, Girolamo Muziano, and the wonderful Italian garden with 51 fountains, 398 gushes, 64 waterfalls.

 The masters involved in the frescoes are the same that can be admired in the Gallery of Maps in the Vatican Museums.
 Every inch of the interiors is decorated with grotesque, and in every corner, the family symbol of the cardinal, the lilies, and the eagle can be found as well as the symbol of the grandfather of the cardinal, the bull Borgia.
+Practical information: You need to be determined to arrive in Tivoli by public transportation as the train doesn't run too often here.
+You will need to walk a while to reach the villa from the station. |

 If you take the bus, like I did many times, you need to be patient because you will find a crowded fauna of commuters.
 The villa is worth this labor of Hercules, though.